-Enrolled students are encouraged to make a 30-minute appointment with an advisor for program planning, extensive questions regarding degree programs and methods of earning credits during the first six months of their enrollment period.
-Appointments with an advisor are available to enrolled students only and may be conducted in-person or by telephone.
-Appointments for both undergraduate and graduate advising can be made through the AppointmentDesk program available online through myEdison[®].
+Students are encouraged to make at least one 30-minute appointment with an advisor for program planning, extensive questions regarding degree programs and methods of earning credits during the first six months of their enrollment period.
+Appointments with an advisor may be conducted in-person, by telephone or by video conference.
+Appointments for both undergraduate and graduate advising can be made through the Appointment Scheduler program available online through myEdison®.